 Ironman Coeur d’Alene 2012

-IMCDA 2012 was a first of a kind race for me, in that it was an Ironman that I didn’t need to worry about focusing on qualifying for Hawaii “ I already had a slot tied up.
-This gave me the unique opportunity to approach this race different both in terms of training and execution “ most importantly I would be able to enter this race while on the upswing of my season’s training, with the peak still several months off as opposed to being at my peak, to ensure the best odds at nabbing a qualifying spot.
+IMCDA 2012 was a first-of-a-kind race for me, in that it was an Ironman that I didn’t need to worry about focusing on qualifying for Hawaii—I already had a slot tied up.
+This gave me the unique opportunity to approach this race differently both in terms of training and execution—most importantly, I would be able to enter this race while on the upswing of my season’s training, with the peak still several months off as opposed to being at my peak to ensure the best odds of nabbing a qualifying spot.

-To that end I did some things differently over the winter, incorporating a heavy run focus over the winter, which has me on pace for a year on year increase of 23% in run volume over 2011, which itself was a 25% increase over 2009 (2010 was a short running year).
+To that end, I did some things differently over the winter, incorporating a heavy run focus, which has me on pace for a year-on-year increase of 23% in run volume over 2011, which itself was a 25% increase over 2009 (2010 was a short running year).
 I also incorporated a small swim focus early in the winter.
-Both of these have helped my fitness tremendously, unfortunately the downside is my bike fitness really didn’t start getting œlegs until April “ when it was interrupted by a trip to Korea!
+Both of these have helped my fitness tremendously.
+Unfortunately, the downside is my bike fitness really didn’t start getting legs until April—when it was interrupted by a trip to Korea!

-Before I digress to far, the point is I arrived in Spokane with exactly the fitness I envisioned myself having last December when I laid out the years plan “ strong swim/run fitness, with an overall fitness that was solid for a half-Iron.
+Before I digress too far, the point is I arrived in Spokane with exactly the fitness I envisioned myself having last December when I laid out the year’s plan—strong swim/run fitness, with an overall fitness that was solid for a half-Iron.

 Swim: